solidi/writing/05-deception-degenerate-ab-testing.md

 Recently, a group of users navigated a site looking to watch a particular movie genre.
 As the users typed in the search result, they were steered to partial matches.

-The users engaged further with similar content.
+The users engaged with the content.

 ### Motto: “Canned Search Results”